 TSH is a peptide hormone produced by the anterior pituitary.
-Specifically, it is composed of 2 chains: 1 alpha, and 1 beta chain and has a molecular mass of approximately 28,000 Da.
-This also holds true for other glycoprotein hormones made by the anterior pituitary, including luteinizing hormone (LH), follicle-stimulating hormone (FSH), and human chorionic gonadotropin (HCG).
-This is important because TSH has the same alpha subunit as LH, FSH, and HCG.
-However, TSH has a different beta chain than LH, FSH, and HCG that confers biological specificity.
-Since TSH, LH, FSH, and HCG all have the alpha subunit, they all have the cyclic adenine monophosphate (cAMP) second messenger system.
-TSH also activates the IP3 signaling cascade.
-The cAMP second messenger system entails adenine monophosphate (AMP) conversion to cAMP, and the IP3 second messenger system involves calcium release from the sarcoplasmic reticulum.
-The cAMP and IP3/Ca2+ then leads to downstream physiological effects.
-There is a diurnal variation in TSH secretion with highest values between midnight and 4:00 am and lowest values in the late afternoon.
+It consists of two chains: an alpha chain and a beta chain.
+It has a molecular mass of approximately 28,000 Da.
+The composition is very similar to other glycoprotein hormones made by the anterior pituitary.
+Luteinizing hormone (LH), follicle-stimulating hormone (FSH), and human chorionic gonadotropin (HCG) very much resemble TSH.
+Specifically, they all have the same alpha subunit as TSH, but different beta chains that confer biological specificity.
+Since TSH, LH, FSH, and HCG share the same alpha subunit, they all function through the same cyclic adenine monophosphate (cAMP) second messenger system.
+The cAMP second messenger system entails adenine monophosphate (AMP) conversion to cAMP.
+In addition to cAMP, TSH also activates the IP3 signaling cascade.
+The IP3 second messenger system involves calcium release from the sarcoplasmic reticulum.
+Both cAMP and IP3/Ca2+ cascades lead to downstream physiological effects that enhance thyroid hormone synthesis and thyroid gland growth.

-TSH binds and activates the TSH receptor (TSHR), which is a G-protein coupled receptor (GPCR) on the basolateral surface of thyroid follicle cells.
+TSH binds to and activates the TSH receptor (TSHR), which is a G-protein coupled receptor (GPCR) on the basolateral surface of thyroid follicular cells.
 TSHR is coupled to both Gs and Gq G-proteins, activating both the cAMP pathway (via Gsa) and the phosphoinositol/calcium (IP/Ca2+; via Gq) second messenger signaling cascades.
 The Gs pathway activates iodide uptake, thyroid hormone secretion, and gland growth and differentiation.
 The Gq pathway is rate-limiting for hormone synthesis by stimulating iodide organification.
-A gain in function mutation of the TSH receptor can result in hyperthyroidism, while the loss in function mutations can result in hypothyroidism.
+A gain in function mutation of the TSH receptor results in hyperthyroidism, while a loss in function mutation results in hypothyroidism.

 |||Eghtedari B,Correa R, Levothyroxine 2019 Jan; [PubMed PMID: 30969630]|